mattermost/docs/source/about/subscription.rst

 Mattermost Non-Profit License Program
 ======================================

-The Mattermost Nonprofit License enables eligible charities, open source projects and nonprofit organizations to apply the benefits of the self-hosted Mattermost Professional offering to advancing their missions with special nonprofit pricing.
+The Mattermost Nonprofit License enables eligible charities, open source projects, and nonprofit organizations to apply the benefits of the self-hosted Mattermost Professional offering towards advancing their missions with special nonprofit pricing.

 **What's included?**